We all know outdoor air can be polluted, especially in big cities. But did you know indoor air could be more polluted than outdoor air?

 Best Location for an Air Purifier

-The location is very important.
-If an air purifier is small and portable then no problems but if it is heavy and big it may be stressful and quite difficult to find the best place.
+The location is critical.
+If an air purifier is small and portable, there are no problems, but it may be stressful and challenging to find the best place if it is heavy and big.
 But no worries, we will help you out.

 Place the Air Purifier Closest to the Source.

-Although it is very hard to trap odors that are not arising in your home, by placing the air purifier where the odor is being introduced into your home, you are trapping the particles as close to the offender as possible.
+Although it is tough to trap odors not arising in your home, by placing the air purifier where the odor is being introduced into your home, you are trapping the particles as close to the offender as possible.

-Some electronics that run on similar wavelengths can make resistance, so avoid placing air purifiers near televisions, microwaves and stereo equipment.
-Air purifiers are computer friendly, though, so smaller appliances will do no harm.
+Some electronics that run on similar wavelengths can make resistance, so avoid placing air purifiers near televisions, microwaves, and stereo equipment.
+Air purifiers are computer-friendly, though, so smaller appliances will not harm.

 It is Portable!

-Wherever you choose to place your air purifier, be sure to run it daily so that your air purifier buddy is keeping your home clean and happy.
+Wherever you place your air purifier, run it daily so that your air purifier buddy keeps your home clean and happy.

 CADR (clean air delivery rate)

-The ACH (or the air change per hour rate) shows you exactly how many times the unit cleans the entire room’s air during one hour.
-So, if you find an air purifier that has 5 ACH this means the air will be cleaned every twelve minutes.
+The ACH (or the air change per hour rate) shows how often the unit cleans the entire room’s air for one hour.
+So, if you find an air purifier that has 5 ACH, this means the air will be cleaned every twelve minutes.

-What you should understand is that the advertised ACH rate usually means the rate at the maximum operating speed and the maximum room size.
-So if you like your air purifier to be quiet and don’t want to run it at maximum speeds all the time, it’s wise to oversize by, say, 20-40%.
+You should understand that the advertised ACH rate usually means the maximum operating speed and room size.
+So if you like your air purifier to be quiet and do not want to run it at top speeds all the time, it is wise to oversize by, say, 20-40%.